sudipfgcu/Wireshark_Basics/README.md

 ## 📥 Submission Instructions

-Please submit your answers in a text or PDF file, and if possible, include screenshots of the packets you identified for questions 2 and 3.
+Please submit your answers in a text or PDF file, and include screenshots of the packets you identified for questions 2 and 3.

 ---